Is the Cheapest PPH the Best One for You?

 So that picture of the bracelet, which looked so enticing, has little to do with the actual experience that showed up.
 This is just one example of the maxim that “you get what you pay for.”
 If you are looking for the cheapest pay per head service, go in with a list of non-negotiables – features that you insist that your website provides.

 Near the top of this list of features will be information security and privacy.
-People will be making payments into this website; some may link their bank accounts or debit or credit cards, and if you have to report a hack to your client base, that base will dwindle to zero by the close of business.
+People will be making payments to this website; some may link their bank accounts or debit or credit cards, and if you have to report a hack to your client base, that base will dwindle to zero by the close of business.

 Another important feature is quality customer service.
 Look up reviews of a pay per head service before you sign a contract; just because a company offers the cheapest pay per head management available does not mean that they have the best service.
 Your players (and potential new players) will read the reviews too, and if your book is set up on a website that offers shoddy service, either to the bettor or to the bookie, you will have a harder time growing your business.

 How Long Has the Website Been Up and Running?

 Some startups are fine – but you want an established service if you want your betting clients to trust you.
 Finally, consider the extra services that you want.
 Do you want to add access to virtual casino gambling?
 How about virtual sports and eSports?
 During the summer, there is often a lull in professional sports that these options could occupy.
 Your costs might go up a small amount, but you also might get a boost in traffic and business that would more than cover the added expenses.